 In your opinion, what critical issue would benefit the most from “world-changing” technology right now?

 Overwhelmingly, our Geeks want to see technology being used to help fight rapid climate change.
-Fortunately (or unfortunately, depending on how you see it), there are many industries within this sphere, and we’ve tracked down some companies that are taking world-changing technology to a whole new level.
+Fortunately, there are many industries within this sphere, and we’ve tracked down some companies that are taking world-changing technology to a whole new level.

 I think we can all agree that we’ve had our fill of medtech news in the last two years.
 Everyone’s an expert on vaccines these days.
 But there’s actually so many cool things happening in the world of medtech that don’t get nearly enough air time or attention.